game-forest/citrus-documentation/articles/citrus_project/tangerine_font_configuration.md

 - Windows FNT/FON bitmap fonts
 - Apple's TrueType GX fonts are supported as normal TTFs (the advanced tables are ignored)

+## The 'kern' table

+Only old, windows-only-compatible 'kern' table is supported.
+If your font have "new" 'kern' table - extracting kerning pairs won't work.
+You should resave font, forcing old 'kern' table in any font editor (for example - FontForge).

+More info info about 'kern' table can be found here https://developer.apple.com/fonts/TrueType-Reference-Manual/RM06/Chap6kern.html
+Info about resaving font can be found here https://github.com/fontforge/fontforge/issues/3435

 # How to generate font

 - Place a font file inside `Fonts` directory (e.g. Digits.ttf)